Wind-WindKids/winding/samples/storycats/winding.md

 “Mama, you’re a storycat!”

-@image:
+@image: Aria.storycat
-Kittens stare up in wonder, Trixy-kitten bats at a glowing “a²+b²=c².”
+Windy and Trixy stare up in wonder at Aria, tails high, Windy bats at a glowing “a²+b²=c².”

+pls make sure wide angle, landscape both generations --
+part2_aria_invokes_two: landscape-orientation
 --
+Louder this time, Aria repeated:

+“I am Ariadne, the storybird.”

+@image: Aria.storybird
+Aria in storybird shape, words brighten into shapes, constellations and letters flowing around Trixy and Windy.
+Trixy lifts her paws toward the glowing air.
+The sky behind her brightens with gold.
+There are faint constellations in the sky.

+--
 part2_aria_invokes_three: landscape-orientation
 --
-Calmer again,
-Aria said her true name:
+Calmer again, Aria said a true name:

-“I am Ariadne,
+“I am Ariadne, a hummingbird
-the hummingbird
-of Ariane de Félicie.”
+of the Ariane de Félicie kind.”

-@image:
+@image: Aria.hummingbird
-A radiant bird at last, wings spanning the sky, shimmering turquoise, gold, and ruby red.
-Her kittens look up in awe.
+A radiant Aria at last, wings spanning the sky, shimmering turquoise, gold, and ruby red.
+Windy and Trixy look up in awe.
 A few butterflies edge back into color.
+A bird constellation in the sky.
+A few bird shapes in the sky.

 --
-part2_children_wow2: landscape-orientation
+part2_aria_iridescent: landscape-orientation
 --
+And Aria, now a hummingbird,
+flashed gold, red, and shining green.

-“Wow,” Trixy and Windy
+“Wow,” her older daughter Trixy gasped.
-gasped again, wide-eyed now.
-Their mother was a hummingbird.

 @image:
-Trixy and Windy stare up in wonder at Aria, tails high, one probing with the paw a floating letter as it drifts down.
+A radiant Aria at last, wings spanning the sky, shimmering turquoise, gold, and ruby red.
+Windy and Trixy look up in awe.
+A few butterflies edge back into color.
+A bird constellation in the sky.
+A few bird shapes in the sky.
+Trixy gasps, wide-eyed.
+Windy watches Aria, amazed.

 --
 part2_more_than_cats: landscape-orientation
 --
-From then on, she and her children were more than just cats.
+From then on, Aria and her kittens were more than just cats.

 And they lived happily ever after.

 The End.

 @image:
-A radiant hummingbird hovers among the kittens.
-For the first time, the sky holds more than emptiness.
+Windy is running and Trixy-hummingbird form is riding on Windy's back, wings spread wide, balancing gracefully.
+A few butterflies and birds are returning, a couple of ravens flying high.
+A lot of cats in the garden, including black Ravy kitten, brown Foxy kitten.
+The garden is still muted, natural grays, browns, and greens.
+A few kittens and cats playing and grooming.
+Fluffy white Mikey kitten is probing a blue stream that passes through the garden with a paw.
+Aria is looking at the kittens playing.